 Craig is the founder of Redstone Digital, a company helping businesses adapt and develop within the changing GDPR data protection and e-privacy regulations climate.
 Craig has worked at Director level within technology companies since 1997.
 In 2006 Craig co-founded Lifestyles Online, a market leading data-driven digital business that expanded across Europe before it was acquired in 2013 by TransUnion (formally Callcredit).
 Craig is a FA qualified Level 2 youth football coach and has been coaching teams for over 5 years.

 Mike is the Creative Director of Made in Me, a digital creative studio exploring new ways for children to be inspired by interactive media.
 Clients include Penguin Random House, LEGO, McDonald’s and Save the Children.
 Over the last 9 years Mike has overseen all product design and development at the studio.
-Previously Mike was a visual effects artist and producer working on a range of film and television projects including Harry Potter and Batman Begins.
+Previously Mike was a visual effects artist and producer working on a range of film and television projects including Harry Potter, The Dark Knight and X-men.